 It’s never easy to cram the Girl Trip and Boy Trip into any summer, when we usually take them.
 Our summers are consistently chock-full with outdoor travel either as a family or me going out sans family for my work.
 I’m usually away for upwards of half the summer—so much that, by fall, I’m burnt out on packing and unpacking gear and ready to stay home (a feeling that I get over within about a week, actually—but that’s another story).

-Still, I commit to fitting in our Girl Trip and Boy Trip every year.
-Nate and Alex both consider it non-negotiable, as mandatory as celebrating their birthdays.
-They have both already asked me several times this year when we’ll take our trips and what we’ll do—Nate urging me to take two with him, so that we can backpack and climb.
+Still, I’ve always committed to fitting in our Girl Trip and Boy Trip every year.
+Nate and Alex both considered it non-negotiable, as mandatory as celebrating their birthdays.
 I just love that they feel that strongly about it.

-I’ve always tried to steer us toward outdoor adventures that are age-appropriate for my kids—who started young enough that they are, admittedly, fairly advanced in their abilities, stamina, and confidence for their ages.
+I’ve always tried to steer us toward outdoor adventures that are age-appropriate for my kids—who started young enough that they were always, admittedly, fairly advanced in their abilities, stamina, and confidence for their ages.
 And I have deliberately avoided pushing my own agenda.
-I want them to feel we share the decision on what we’re doing.
+I wanted them to feel we share the decision on what we’re doing.

 These outings deliver multiple benefits.
 The adventures always forge memories.
 They give me an excuse to get out.
 Plus, I’m hoping to nurture in my kids a love for the same activities I enjoy.
 But I have a broader agenda than all of those things.

 Make sure your kids want to go again.

 See “The 10 Best Family Outdoor Adventure Trips.”